Showing posts with label truth. Show all posts

 Muses, The god of Science vs. God’s Truth.

-“Trust the science,” the most misused and abused rhetoric exploited by politicians, NASA, the World Health Organization, and believe it or not, Christian ministries.
+“Trust the science,” the most misused and abused rhetoric exploited by politicians, NASA, the World Health Organization, and, believe it or not, some Christian ministries.

 What is Truth?